-We assume that international financial markets are imperfect.
-Consumers can trade internationally only in non-contingent nominal bonds.
+International financial markets are imperfect.
+Consumers can trade abroad only in non-contingent nominal bonds.
 Thus, there is incomplete international risk sharing.
 Within the domestic economy however, we assume that there is full risk sharing.
-This eliminates the individual uncertainty in wage income, so that workers have equal consumption, whether or not they adjust wages ex-post.
+This eliminates the individual uncertainty in wage income, so that workers have equal consumption, whether or not they adjust wages ex post.

 Finally, firms produce using labor only, with constant returns to scale.
-Labor is differentiated, however.
+Labor is differentiated.
 The production function for firm i in the home country is